Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/README.md

 ## Credits

-GIVE is developed by Xiaoyi Cao, Alvin Zheng from Dr. Sheng Zhong's lab at University of California, San Diego.
+GIVE is developed by Xiaoyi Cao, Zhangming Yan, Qiuyang Wu, Alvin Zheng from Dr. Sheng Zhong's lab at University of California, San Diego.

 ## License